f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab4a2-cm_device_migration_how_to.rst

    #.
 Click **Add**.
 The services are added to the Application Migration list.
    #.
 Click **Save & Continue**.

-You have completed the migration process, and are now ready for `pre-deployment <#deploy-migrated-applications>`_.
-You can migrate each selected application service on a `FAST template](#application-templates-fast-migration) or all selected application services on an [AS3 declaration <#as3-application-migration>`_.
+You have completed the migration process, and are now ready for :ref:`Deploy migrated applications`.
+You can migrate each selected application service on a :ref:`Application templates (FAST) deployment` or all selected application services on an :ref:`AS3 application deployment`.

 .. _Deploy migrated applications: